eriklindernoren/PyTorch-YOLOv3/README.md

 ```

 ##### Classes
-Add class names to `data/custom/classes.names`.
-One class name per row.
+Add class names to `data/custom/classes.names`, ordered as one class name per row.

-##### Images
+##### Image Folder
 Move images to `data/custom/images/`

-##### Annotations
+##### Annotation Folder
 Move annotations to `data/custom/labels/`.
 The dataloader expects that the annotation file corresponding to the image `data/custom/images/train.jpg` has the path `data/custom/labels/train.txt`.
-The structure of each annotation file should be rows of defined bounding boxes for the corresponding image.
-The structure of each row should be `label_idx x y w h`, where the coordinates are scaled `[0, 1]`.
-The `label_idx` corresponds to the row number of the corresponding label in `data/custom/classes.names`.
+The structure of each annotation file should be rows of bounding boxes defined as `label_idx x y w h`.
+The coordinates should be scaled `[0, 1]`, and the `label_idx` should correspond to the row number of the class name in `data/custom/classes.names`.

+##### Define Train and Validation Sets
+In `data/custom/train.txt` and `data/custom/valid.txt`, add paths to images that will be used as train and validation data respectively.

 #### Train
 To train on the custom dataset run: